-Nate Light is a professional upright and electric bassist, music producer, and music professor, based in Los Angeles, CA. He's known as one of a handful of working bassists in town who can truly cover any gig; whether he's speed-picking his way through punk rock tunes, laying it down in an acoustic jazz trio, or sawing away on low notes in an orchestra, Nate is right at home.
+Nate Light is a professional upright and electric bassist, music producer, singer, songwriter, and music professor, based in Los Angeles, CA. He's known as one of a handful of working bassists in town who can truly cover any gig; whether he's speed-picking his way through punk rock tunes, laying it down in an acoustic jazz trio, or sawing away on low notes in an orchestra, Nate is right at home.

 Nate's most recent bass credits include, OC ska legends Save Ferris, Glee star, Matthew Morrison, and 2-tone luminaries, The English Beat.
 He’s also the bassist and co-lead vocalist of the band Compress Collide.
 He has previously performed and/or recorded with: Das Klown, Hed P.E., The Fenians, “Miguel” Happoldt (Sublime/LBDAS), Ikey Owens, Mike Garson, Kenny G, The Long Beach Jazz Quartet, Jack Maness, Gilmore Girls, Gregg Field, J.R.
 Rotem, Bleu, Free Flight, Bob Mintzer, Alan Pasqua, Peter Erskine, Angel Luis Figueroa, Roy McCurdy, Ron McCurdy, Megan Mullally, Nick Offerman, Rose’s Pawn Shop, The Janks, The Diamond Light, Andrea Marcovicci, Kotomi, Philieano, The Record Company, Barbara Morrison, Yellowjackets, Stanton Moore, Debbie Gibson, Jason Alexander, Jan Daley, Brad Ellis, Stephen Kramer Glickman, Joel Grey, Rich Little, Ernie Andrews, and Sally Struthers, among others.
 He has performed live on national television shows including The Tonight Show, The Today Show, The View, The Talk, and Good Morning America.

 In addition to his busy performing schedule, Nate is a key player in the Los Angeles music education community.
 He is currently Assistant Professor of music at Los Angeles City College, where he teaches courses in music business, music technology, music history, and music theory, as well as applied bass lessons.
 He was previously an adjunct professor at Cypress College and has been a guest lecturer at the University of Southern California.